 To get rid of the flaky dust in your beard:

-- Wash it with the specialized France formula- Uncle Tony Beard Wash.
+• Wash it with the specialized France formula- Uncle Tony Beard Wash for men.
 Containing essential sea salt and healthy vitamins, the solution helps to clean your facial hair and keep it soft and hydrated to maintain healthy growth.

-- Exfoliate your mane with a comb - Keeping the Uncle Tony beard comb handy will save you the embarrassment caused by itching while enabling you to remove dead flakes in your beard instantly.
+• Exfoliate your mane with a comb - Keeping the Uncle Tony beard comb for men handy will save you the embarrassment caused by itching while enabling you to remove dead flakes in your beard instantly.

 Stinky Odors